kaaveland/eugene/eugene/docs/src/trace.md

 # eugene trace

 The `eugene trace` command will actually execute your SQL script in a transaction.
-By default, it will roll back the transaction once it is done inspecting the metadata of the database.
+If you have PostgreSQL installed, `eugene trace` can set up a temporary database server for you, and run through all the SQL scripts you give it to trace them.
+If you prefer to use your own database server, you can give provide `eugene trace` with connection information and it will roll back scripts by default, in this case.

 PostgreSQL has a number of interesting features that can help `eugene trace` look for dangerous patterns while executing SQL statements in a transaction. `eugene trace` will look at the data